Finite group actions on moduli spaces of vector bundles: Representations of orbifold fundamental groups

-\begin{theorem} Let $\Ga\subset\PGL(2;\R)$ be a discrete subgroup such that the group $\Ga^+:=\Ga\cap\PSL(2;\R)$ admits a cocompact normal subgroup $\Ga'$ of finite index.
+\begin{theorem} Let $\Ga\subset\PGL(2;\R)$ be a cocompact Fuchsian group and let $\Ga'$ be a torsion-free normal subgroup of finite index of the group $\Ga^+:=\Ga\cap\PSL(2;\R)$.
 Denote by $\Si$ the finite group $\Ga/\Ga'$, by $\eps:\Si\lra\Z/2\Z$ the group homomorphism constructed in \eqref{construction_eps}, and by $X$ the compact Riemann surface $\cH/\Ga'$.
-Then, given any $2$-cocycle $e\in Z^2(\Z/2\Z;\cZ(\U(r)))$, there is a homeomorphism between the representation space and the moduli space $\ov{\cM}_X^\Si(r,0,\eps^*e)$, consisting of isomorphism classes of geometrically polystable $(\eps^*e)$-equivariant holomorphic vector bundles of rank $r$ and degree $0$, that moduli space being equipped with the topology given by the bijective correspondence where the union runs over all possible types of $(\eps^*e)$-equivariant Hermitian vector bundles $(E,\tau)$ of rank $r$ and degree $0$. \end{theorem}
+Then, given a $2$-cocycle $e\in Z^2(\Z/2\Z;\cZ(\U(r)))$, there is a homeomorphism between the representation space and the moduli space $\ov{\cM}_X^\Si(r,0,\eps^*e)$, consisting of isomorphism classes of polystable $(\eps^*e)$-equivariant holomorphic vector bundles of rank $r$ and degree $0$, that moduli space being equipped with the topology given by the bijective correspondence where the union runs over all smooth isomorphism classes of $(\eps^*e)$-equivariant Hermitian vector bundles $(E,\tau)$ of rank $r$ and degree $0$. \end{theorem}